Edinburgh Suburban and Southside Junction Railway: An Act for the ESS&SJR

 However the Tay Bridge disaster of December 1879 fatally undermined confidence in Bouch's work, and the proprietors of the new Company decided to have the engineering design of the line reviewed, and this was done by George Trimble.
-A revised Bill was submitted to the 1882 session of Parliament and this gained the Royal Assent on 24 July 1882.
+A revised bill was submitted to the 1882 session of Parliament and this gained royal assent as the Edinburgh Suburban and Southside Junction Railway Act 1882 (45 & 46 Vict. c. cxlvii) on 24 July 1882.
 Capital was £225,000.
 Instead of running independently to Portobello, the line was now to adopt the old Edinburgh and Dalkeith Railway route, and double the track, from near Duddingston to Niddrie, continuing to Portobello, and also provide additional spurs towards Dalkeith.

 Although intended primarily for goods and mineral traffic, the topography of the route forced the inclusion of significant gradients, climbing at 1 in 88 westbound and 1 in 60 eastbound to Morningside.
 There was considered to be limited potential for local passenger traffic on the line; most of the route was remote and rural.
 It was hoped that the passenger traffic would build up over time.

 Construction and opening

 Construction of the suburban line, conducted primarily by contractors John Waddell and Sons, began in August 1881.
 There were initially difficulties in agreeing the scope of the works, as the Company included station and other works beyond the scope in which Waddell had tendered.
-Nonetheless the work proceeded satisfactorily, and it was anticipated that the line would be ready for the opening planned for the beginning of July 1884.
+Nonetheless, the work proceeded satisfactorily, and it was anticipated that the line would be ready for the opening planned for the beginning of July 1884.
 However the roof of the tunnel under the Union Canal collapsed on 13 November 1883 causing alarm at first.
 The collapse turned out to be not as serious as at first thought, and the structure was stabilised by 20 December 1883.

-The actual cost of the line was relatively low, although in 1882 the Merchant Company of Edinburgh (governors of George Watson's Hospital) presented the Company with a claim for £23,368.10/-, to cover the cost of the land upon which the suburban line was being built, as well as rectification works.
+The actual cost of the line was relatively low, although in 1882 the Merchant Company of Edinburgh (governors of George Watson's Hospital) presented the company with a claim for £23,368.10/-, to cover the cost of the land upon which the suburban line was being built, as well as rectification works.

 On 1 October 1884 the directors felt ready to request the Board of Trade inspection that was necessary for opening to passenger traffic, but as that could not be arranged immediately, the Company opened the line for goods and mineral traffic on 31 October 1884.
 An inspection train for the officers of the North British Railway traversed the line on 16 October 1884.

 Major Marindin of the Board of Trade inspected the line on 15 November 1884 and approved the line for passenger operation, and it duly opened to passengers on 1 December 1884.